Vitiligo: Causes, Treatment & Celebration Of The Rare Skin Condition

 Vitiligo and stress.

 As treatment options continue to evolve, understanding the complexities of vitiligo is critical to its resolution.
-From focused treatment options to underlying causes, shifting thinking about vitiligo to a whole-systems approach can bring greater success at repigmentation and prevention.
+From focused treatment options to underlying causes, shifting thinking about vitiligo to a whole-systems approach can bring greater success.
 Helping patients and family members through the psychological and self-esteem issues associated with vitiligo should also be a priority.